graemet-umich/Credit_Risk_Analysis/README.md

 ## Results

 Data containing 115,679 records of 86 fields was obtained from LendinClub from Q1 of 2019.
-After preprocessing, the data contained xxx records of xxx feature fields, and one binany target field named loan_status with values of either low_risk or high_risk.
+After preprocessing (with dummy variable encoding), the data contained 68,817 records of 96 feature fields, and one binany target field named loan_status with unbalanced values of either low_risk (68,470) or high_risk (347).
 This is a supervised learning problem, because all the features are identified by a target value.

-Six algorithms, four using sampling and two using xxx, were used to classify unbalanced credit card risk data: naive random oversampling, SMOTE oversampling, cluster centroids undersampling, SMOTEENN combination over- and undersampling, balanced random forest classifier, and easy ensemble AdaBoost classifier.
+Six algorithms, four using sampling and two using ensemble methods, were used to classify unbalanced credit card risk data: naive random oversampling, SMOTE oversampling, cluster centroids undersampling, SMOTEENN combination over- and undersampling, balanced random forest classifier, and easy ensemble AdaBoost classifier.

 An accuracy score is the fraction of test cases a model correctly classifies.
 The following balanced accuracy scores were obtained: